Auto-stereoscopic 3-D TV

 3DTV-02-3X-Demo-Anim-419w

-HinesLab 3DTV advantages over other stereo displays:
+HinesLab 3DTV advantages over other stereoscopic displays:

-1. Neither 3-D glasses nor head-tracked devices are not required.
+1. 3-D glasses are not required.

 2. 3DTV provides lateral head positioning and look-around ability.
-Pseudo-3D (reversed depth) is eliminated as with lenticular 3-D systems.

 6. The 3DTV is flickerless.